 If you’re looking for a challenging hike/easy scramble, consider hiking up Windtower!
 It’s one of the best hikes in Kananaskis Country and provides absolutely epic views of both Canmore from the summit and Spray Lakes from the other direction.

-Depending on your hiking fitness, the hike will take between 3-6 hours round trip and gains some serious elevation, but the views are worth it!
+Depending on your hiking fitness, the hike will take 3-6 hours round trip and gain some serious elevation, but the views are worth it!

 Relax at the Kananaskis Nordic Spa